kryptc/kryptc.github.io/about.md

 ---
 layout: page
-title: About this blog
+title: About Me
-description: An optional about page for Scriptor Jekyll theme
+description: Page about kripa
-feature_image: images/about.jpg
+feature_image: images/about.jpeg
 ---

-**John Doe** is a Senior Art Director from [Vilnius](https://en.wikipedia.org/wiki/Vilnius), Lithuania.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+Hello!
+My name is **Kripa Anne** and I'm a senior year Computer Science student at the [International Institute of Information Technology, Hyderabad](https://www.iiit.ac.in/).
+I am an Honours research student in the [Information Retrieval and Extraction Lab](https://irel.iiit.ac.in/), a part of the Language Technologies Research Centre (LTRC) under Prof. Vasudeva Varma.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2015.
+I am currently working on a project related to Continuous Style Transfer to build a system that provides embeddings for intermediate styles so as to get control over the degree of change in style.
+Our current architecture uses a Denoising Autoencoder and Back Translation model.
+Problems like these help

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+>The world always seems brighter when you’ve just made something that wasn’t there before. <cite> Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Lithuania with over 100,000 page views a month.
-He lives in Vilnius with his beautiful wife, two boys and one girl.
+In my free time, I often read and write fiction, play table tennis and make imaginary travel itineraries.
+Theatre production has always been one of my passions too, so you might occasionally catch me belting showtunes that I should have left alone.
+However, I love learning about new things, so you can find a mixed bag of articles and essays in my blog!

-*Thank You for reading!*
+*Thank you for reading!*